How to Buy a New Computer?

-Buying a new computer for your business can be quite confusing if you don’t know what to look for.
+Buying a new computer can be quite confusing if you don’t know what to look for.
 You will be thrown a lot of choices such as hard drives, memory, processor, gigabytes, megabytes etc. But if you are not technical, how do you decide?
 This article will help guide you through that.

 There are several key aspects in choosing the right computer that suits your needs.
-But the first decision is whether you want a cheap disposable computer, or a long lasting business machine.
+But the first decision is whether you want a cheap disposable computer, or a long lasting quality machine.
 They both have a place and the difference there obviously is quality and price.

 The most frequently asked question is, what is the difference in a “disposable” or “off the shelf” (assembly line) computer and a high quality computer.
 The short answer is, you always get what you pay for!